JulietteChllt/NLP-Sentiment-Classification/README.md

 ## Vector representation

 One important step in natural language processing is the representation of words.
 Machine learning algorithm can not perform directly on natural language.
-There is exist different methods for words embedding, we explored the **GloVe** algorithm in the [glove_algo](helper/glove_algo.ipynb) file.
-You have the choice to run the algorithm with a pre-trained model from the glove database and fine tuned with our datasets, or just construct a model with only our data.
-This method gave us a result of 73.2%.
+There is exist different methods for words embedding, we explored several including Word2Vector and **GloVe**, all methods can be found in the [word Embedding](helper/WordEmbedding.ipynb) file alors with our test on glove with a CNN alogrithm.
+For glove you have the choice to run the algorithm with a pre-trained model from the glove database and fine tuned with our datasets, or construct a model with only our data.
+The first option yield sligthly better results.
+Overall glove gave us results around 82%.

 ## Classic machine learning